Cacti/documentation/SNMP-Options.md

 This section will describe **SNMP Options** in Cacti.

-The SNMP options page is used to enter your SNMP Strings and Credentials to be used for the automation plugin in Cacti cacti support SNMP V1/V2/V3 below you will enter your networks specific SNMP details for the devices you will be polling
+The SNMP Options page holds the SNMP strings and credentials that automation uses when it scans a network.
+Cacti supports SNMP v1, v2c and v3, so enter the details that match the devices you intend to poll.

 ![SNMP Options](images/automation-snmp-options.png).